PO-GUISE+: Pose and object guided transformer token selection for efficient driver action recognition: Experiments

-In the Drive\&Act dataset (see Table~\ref{tab:driveactsota}), our model sets a new state-of-the-art result.
-We surpass the previously best result by Transdarc\cite{peng2022transdarc}, which employed a VideoSwin-base as its backbone architecture.
-Specifically, our \NuestroMetodo{} model achieves a 7.94\% higher accuracy while also reducing the computational cost by 12 GFLOPS.
-Although other methods such as 3D-studentNet~\cite{liu2023DADLightweight} and CTA-NET~\cite{wharton2021ctanet} also show competitive performance with lower computational costs, their results are not directly comparable with ours since they use different modalities for training and testing, and they do not provide macro accuracy results.
+For the discussion of the Drive\&Act dataset (see Table~\ref{tab:driveactsota}), we refer to macro accuracy as it accounts for the class imbalance present in this dataset.
+Our model sets a new state-of-the-art.
+The effectiveness of our strategy is best demonstrated by the results against TransDARC~\cite{peng2022transdarc}, which uses the architecturally efficient Video Swin~\cite{liu2022videoswing} backbone.
+Our \NuestroMetodo{} achieves significantly higher accuracy (70.35\% vs. 55.30\%) with a lower computational cost (251 vs. 281 GFLOPs).
+This result suggests that for in this specialized domain, our semantically guided token selection is a more effective strategy than relying on a generically efficient backbone.

+For a more direct comparison with \NuestroMetodo{}, we ensured parity in computational complexity by matching the number of GFlops in PO-GUISE.
+This comparison underscores the critical role of object information in this task.
+To evaluate \NuestroMetodo{} in another ViT-based backbone we have conducted additional experiments using InternVideo2-B/14~\cite{wang2024internvideo2} as the backbone.
+In these experiments, macro accuracy improves by approximately 1\% across all configurations.
+However, this comes at the cost of a 41\% increase in GFlops compared to the VideoMaeV2-base backbone.
+These results demonstrate that our \NuestroMetodo{} module can be successfully integrated into various ViT-based models, though its performance is inherently constrained by the architecture and layer composition of the chosen backbone.

+In the context of the 100-Driver dataset, our model with VideoMAEv2 backbone sets new state-of-the-art results over previous approaches.
+While earlier methods relied on single-image models, our approach sets a new benchmark for video-based models on this dataset.
+Specifically, our proposed \NuestroMetodo{} surpasses the baseline VideoMAEv2-base by 2.24\% in accuracy.

-For the 3MDAD dataset, our model also establishes a state-of-the-art performance, as shown in Table~\ref{tab:3mdadsota}.
-We beat the previously best result set by MIFI\cite{kuang2023MIFI}, a multi-view model, while maintaining comparable computational costs.
-Our model achieved an accuracy improvement of 5.35\% and a reduction of 13 GFLOPS in computational requirements.
+For the 3MDAD dataset, our model with the VideoMAEv2 backbone also achieves state-of-the-art performance, as demonstrated in Table~\ref{tab:3mdadsota}.
+We surpass the previous best result set by MIFI~\cite{kuang2023MIFI}, a multi-view model.
+Specifically, our model improves accuracy by 9.52\% and reduces computational requirements by 28 GFLOPS compared to MIFI.

-In the context of the HMDB51 dataset, see Table~\ref{tab:hmdb51sota}, our model delivers results that are on par with current state-of-the-art methods. \NuestroMetodo\ is on par with other video transformer models such as BIKE\cite{wu2023bidirectional} but with significantly reduced computational costs (269 GFLOPS compared to 932 GFLOPS for BIKE\cite{wu2023bidirectional}).
-However, many studies on this dataset incorporate additional modalities such as optical flow, pose data, and others, making direct comparisons challenging.
-The R(2+1)D+BERT\cite{kalfaoglu2020late} model outperforms ours and other state-of-the-art models, potentially due to its ability to process a larger temporal context (64 frames compared to our 16 frames), which gives the model a better understanding of the complex scenes in this dataset.